nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-enhanced-viewer/how-to-import-documents-with-annotations.md

 ```

-## Annotations samples
+## Annotations Samples

-Below an example of ARender annotation format for each kind of annotation.
+Below is an example of ARender annotation format for each kind of annotation.

-### Arrow annotation sample
+### Arrow Annotation Sample

 ```
 <?xml version="1.0" encoding="UTF-8"?>